itsoft7/revolut-php/README.md

 [Revolut Business API Documentation](https://developer.revolut.com/docs/manage-accounts/#introduction-to-the-business-api).

+## Features
+1. One file.
+2. No dependencies for security reasons.

 ## Demo app
-You can find a demo app here: https://github.com/maslick/revolutor
+You can find a demo app using this library here: https://github.com/maslick/revolutor

 ## Installation
 Add this to your composer.json and run 'composer update':